 A practical, hands-on workshop for both artists and teachers who are interested in exploring a range of music technology options for inclusive creative music making.
-The facilitators, Megan Spragg and Tanya McKenna, have worked extensively with music technology experts to research, develop and adapt interfaces to enable greater participation within creative arts experiences particularly for children with disability.
+The facilitator, Megan Spragg, has worked extensively with music technology experts to research, develop and adapt interfaces to enable greater participation within creative arts experiences particularly for children with disability.

 In this workshop, participants will learn about the various music technologies on offer and get the opportunity to see how each element can be creatively used within a variety of settings i.e. installations, live performance, creative arts teaching, music and dramatic arts groups.
 We will watch demonstration videos and footage of children engaging with the technology which will enable participants to see the devices in action before getting a chance to play with each device ourselves.